-- 1. Non-load-bearing steel framing systems for interior partitions. - 2.
-Suspension systems for interior ceilings and soffits.
+- A. Section Includes:1.
+Non-load-bearing steel framing systems for interior partitions.

+- 1.2 ACTION SUBMITTALS

+- A. Product Data: For each type of product.

+- 1.3 INFORMATIONAL SUBMITTALS

-A. Product Certificates: For each type of code-compliance certification for studs and tracks.
+- A. Product Certificates: For each type of code-compliance certification for studs and tracks.

+- 1.4 QUALITY ASSURANCE

-A. Code-Compliance Certification of Studs and Tracks: Provide documentation that framing members are certified according to the product-certification program of the Steel Framing Industry Association.
+- A. Code-Compliance Certification of Studs and Tracks: Provide documentation, acceptable to Authorities Having Jurisdiction, that framing members are certified according to the product-certification program of the Certified Steel Stud Association, the Steel Framing Industry Association, the Steel Stud Manufacturers Association, or the Supreme Steel Framing System Association.

-- A. Fire-Test-Response Characteristics: For fire-resistance-rated assemblies that incorporate non-load-bearing steel framing, provide materials and construction identical to those tested in assembly indicated, according to ASTM E119 by an independent testing agency. - B. STC-Rated Assemblies: For STC-rated assemblies, provide materials and construction identical to those tested in assembly indicated on Drawings, according to ASTM E90 and classified according to ASTM E413 by an independent testing agency. - C. Horizontal Deflection: For non-composite wall assemblies, limited to 1/360 of the wall height based on horizontal loading of 5 lbf/sq. ft.
-(239 Pa). - D. Design framing systems in accordance with AISI S220, "North American Specification for the Design of Cold-Formed Steel Framing Nonstructural Members," unless otherwise indicated. - E. Design Loads: As indicated on architectural Drawings or 5 lbf/sq. ft.
-(239 Pa) minimum as required by the IBC.
+- A. Fire-Test-Response Characteristics: For fire-resistance-rated assemblies that incorporate nonload-bearing steel framing, provide materials and construction identical to those tested in assembly indicated, according to ASTM E119 by an independent testing agency. - B. STC-Rated Assemblies: For STC-rated assemblies, provide materials and construction identical to those tested in assembly indicated on Drawings, according to ASTM E90 and classified according to ASTM E413 by an independent testing agency. - C. Horizontal Deflection: For wall assemblies, limited to 1/360 of the wall height based on horizontal loading of 5 lbf/sq. ft